Is uniform expressivity too restrictive? Towards efficient expressivity of graph neural networks: Superpolynomial Bounded Pfaffian GNNs: Impossibility

 \section{Superpolynomial Bounded Pfaffian GNNs: Impossibility}

 Let us overview why Theorem~\ref{theorem:result1} holds, expanding all details in Appendix~\ref{sec:superpolynomialproofs}.
-Our first result makes use of specific families of input trees that allow us to \emph{saturate} the output signal of a GNN by increasing appropriately the number of vertices in certain regions of these graphs.
+Our first result makes use of specific families of input trees that allow us to \emph{saturate} the output signal of a GNN by increasing appropriately their number of vertices in certain regions.
 The input trees, pictured in Figure \ref{figure:tree} are carefully chosen in order to return distinct outputs to query of GC2.
-The gist of our proof consists in showing that by increasing the order of the trees, the output signals of the GNNs of the considered class can be made arbitrarily close.
+The gist of our proof consists in showing that by increasing the order of the trees in a suitable manner, the output signals of the GNNs of the considered class can be made arbitrarily close.
 This is achieved by proving a stronger property on all vertices on the trees stated below.
 To do so, we first need the intermediate definition:

-where for vectors $z \in \R^{d}$, and functions $F: \R^{d} \rightarrow \R$, $\lim_{z\rightarrow +\infty} F(z) = 0$ means that for every $\epsilon >0$ there exists $\exists \beta \geq 0$, such that $ \min(z_1, \cdots, z_d) \geq \beta$ implies $\lvert F(z)\rvert < \epsilon$.
+where for vectors $z \in \R^{d}$, and functions $F: \R^{d} \rightarrow \R$, $\lim_{z\rightarrow +\infty} F(z) = 0$ means that for every $\epsilon >0$ there exists $\beta \geq 0$, such that $ \min(z_1, \cdots, z_d) \geq \beta$ implies $\lvert F(z)\rvert < \epsilon$.

-For non-negative integers $k,m$, let $T[x, k,m]$ be the rooted tree of Figure \ref{figure:tree}.
-For ease of notation, if the context allows it, we will refer to $T[x, k,m]$ simply as $T$.
-For any non-negative integer $t$, $v\in V(T)$, let $\xi^{t}(v,T)$ be the embedding returned for node $v$ by a GNN with activation function $\sigma \in H$ after $t$ iterations.
+For non-negative integers $k$ and $m$, let $T[x, k,m]$ be the rooted tree of Figure~\ref{figure:tree}.
+In this tree, the root $s$ has $m$ descendants $x_i$, having $x_i$ $x$ descendants for $i=1$ and $k$ descendants for $i\geq 2$.
+For ease of notation, whenever context allows, we will refer to $T[x,k,m]$ simply as $T$ and to any of the descendants of $x_i$ as $l_i$.
+For any non-negative integer $t$ and $v\in V(T)$, let $\xi^{t}(v,T)$ be the embedding returned for node $v$ by a GNN with bounded superpolynomial Pfaffian activation function $\sigma$ after $t$ iterations.
 Let $M >0$ be an integer.
 We will prove by induction on $t$ that for any $t\in\{1, \cdots, M\}$: